 - Fresh cilantro leaves

-- Cut both end of the zucchini off.
+Cut both ends of the zucchini off.
 My spiralizer requires that I cut long vegetables into half so it fits (you may not need to if your spiralizer can cut the whole veggies without issue).
 I use a thin cutter so the zoodles is thinner.
 Cover and set aside

-- When ready to serve, portion our the zoodles into individual serving bowl.
-Arrange 3-4 shrimp and 3-4 tofu puffs on each bowl.
-Generously ladle the hot broth over the zoodles and serve immediately.
+When ready to serve, portion our the zoodles into individual serving bowl.
+Arrange 3-4 shrimp, 3-4 tofu puffs, and half of hard-boiled egg on each bowl.
+Generously ladle the hot broth over the zoodles and serve immediately with fresh herbs